sen0rxol0/pafe/README.md

 <!-- ## Predictions -->
 <!-- 1.
 Add support for file encryption -->
 ## Availability
-Cross-platform on the desktop, not available on mobile as of yet but eventualy Pafe will be available on the mobile as a PWA.
+Cross-platform on the desktop, not available on mobile as of yet but eventually Pafe will be made available on the mobile.

 - Windows
 - macOS